 “As a child, some of my most vivid memories were of watching flame-workers at craft fairs and glassblowers at Colonial Jamestown.
 I worked in stained glass for many years before I was invited to watch two friends in their beginning glassblowing class.
 I was immediately hooked, and determined to learn the craft myself.
-That was over twenty years ago.
+That was nearly twenty-five years ago.
 A machine designer and builder by trade, I researched, designed, and built all of the equipment in my studio.

 Blown glass continues to amaze me every time I work with it.
 I have been fortunate enough to meet, watch, and be inspired by some of the best glassblowers in the world.
 When molten, the natural tendency of glass to assume graceful forms pleases the eye and mimics many of the shapes we see in nature.
 Its ability to both absorb and transmit light and show depth allows beautiful effects not seen in other mediums.
 I like the tactile experience of working with a gather of glass that is over 2000 degrees, using heat, gravity, and tools to control its form.